 We create an environment where girls feel comfortable, safe, valued, and encouraged to participate in all activities.
 It is important to us that girls have the opportunity to learn life skills in the same way boys do.

 A sporting or camp experience that encourages socializing, fun and creativity will influence the participation of girls in sport.
 We make sure our culture is not about winning or losing but enjoying the experience of participating.

 At Royal City, we don’t stress the need to be competitive.
 We understand some children will be more competitive than others and we don’t want to hinder that.
 However, for us, the most important thing is participation and continued learning in a safe, fun environment.
-There are certainly plenty of opportunities to learn higher levels of skills from our staff, however, our staff are able to create the proper engaging and encouraging atmosphere for all girls.
+There are certainly plenty of opportunities to learn higher levels of skills from our staff, however, our staff are able to create the proper engaging and encouraging atmospheres for all girls.

-While we are very excited and proud of our program, we are always looking to receive feedback from our participants whether its instant feedback onsite after an activity was played or through surveys online from parents and families.
+While we are very excited and proud of our program, we are always looking to receive feedback from our participants whether it’s instant feedback onsite after an activity was played, or through surveys online from parents and families.
 All comments and feedback about our program are taken seriously and reviewed constantly to ensure the best possible experience for our families.